sethdico/my-notes/README.md

 - **library**: save notes to your sidebar to build a second brain.
 - **tasks**: type `[ ]` for checkboxes. you can tap them to toggle.
 - **images**: paste any image from your clipboard directly into the note.

+### how it works
+your text → utf8 → deflate-raw → base64url.
+it's just a single html file using modern browser apis. lowkey and private.